-A lot of Hanover Park drivers judge their vehicles' air conditioning systems as “non-essential” and so may neglect them in favor of repairs and maintenance that keeps the pickup running.
-But preventive maintenance of an air conditioning system is simple and inexpensive, while auto a/c repair can be very costly in Hanover Park.
+A lot of drivers judge their vehicles' air conditioning systems as “non-essential” and so may neglect them in favor of repairs and maintenance that keeps the pickup running.
+But preventive maintenance of an air conditioning system is simple and inexpensive, while auto a/c repair can be very costly.

 Inadequate refrigerant indicates a leak in the air conditioning system.
 Over time, seals in the system can crack, causing the refrigerant to leak out, reducing the efficiency of the system.
 Replacing these seals will keep your pickup air conditioning system at its best, and, again, will help you avoid more pricey repairs.

 At Kamphaus AutoCare and Emission, we advise our Hanover Park customers to run their air conditioner periodically in the winter.
 This will keep the seals from drying out and cracking, saving them the inconvenience of this relatively minor repair.